aganesh0988/WouldReads-W13-Project/documentation/feature-list/README.md

 # Features - MVP
 --------------
-[ ] Homepage that has log-in / sign-up options / displays books
+[ ] Homepage that has log-in form/ sign-up form / displays books [ ] Sign up form where users submit their first name, last name, username, password.
-[ ] Sign up form where users submit their first name, last name, username, password.
+[ ] Log-in form where users provide their email and password to log into the site.
-[ ] Log-in form where users provide their email and password to log into the site [ ] A Page to view a database of all available books displayed as covers (netflix style).
+[ ] A container on homepage to view a database of all available books displayed as covers (netflix style).
 Each cover is clickable for more info.
+[ ] Nav bar that shows up after log-in that includes logo, myBooks (display user's bookshelves in books format), sign-out button
 [ ] A Page for info about individual book that displays cover, title, author, avg rating, summary, genres [ ] A user homepage that displays books by cover.
     [ ] On Hover shows the following info